 - Small group Bible studies help you study the Bible.
 We all need as much time with the Bible as possible, and a small group gives you extra exposure every week or so.
 Within your group you can (hopefully) find good examples of Bible study; this will accelerate your development and strengthen your faith and spiritual berean muscles.
 A good leader will ask questions that lead your group through the observation–interpretation–application process and help you to advance in each area

 - Small group Bible studies remind you that you need other people.
 God has made us as relational, social beings who thrive in community.
 Because of our sin, relationships can be difficult, but without other people we shrivel up and dry out.
-We need contact with others from different ages and life situations to appreciate God’s faithful and diverse working throughout the church.
-I love listening to older saints recount God’s consistent companionship, encouragement, and correction over the years.
+We need contact with others from different ages and life situations to appreciate God’s faithful and diverse working throughout the body.
+I love listening to older faithful recount God’s consistent companionship, encouragement, and correction over the years.

-Small group Bible studies remind you that you need other people to study the Bible.
-I’ve written before that we need community to apply the Bible.
-But this isn’t just true for application.
-Fellow Christians also help us observe the important aspects of a Bible passage and interpret correctly.
+Small group Bible studies provide encouragement from others who are like-minded to apply what you are learning.
+We need community to apply the Scriptural truths and fellow mature truth-seekers and holy teachers also help us observe the important aspects of a Bible passage and interpret correctly.
 We need others to help us see what is true in the Bible—to sharpen, clarify, and correct what we think.

-Finally, Bible study within a small group has a dynamic you cannot reproduce on your own.
+Finally, Scriptural study within a small group has a dynamic you cannot reproduce on your own.
 As you participate in discussion and share ideas, you take advantage of interaction, one of the distinctives of the setting.

 During this time of uncertainity with the Coronavirus, why not get back to the basics of personal study of the Scriptures along with smaller group fellowships for encouragement… We know you will be blessed and encouraged!